 What does kneeling say about a submissive?

 In short: nothing.
-Subs who eagerly kneel are not more devoted than subs who don’t and Doms that require it are not better or worse than those who don’t.
+Subs who eagerly kneel are not more devoted than subs who don’t.
+Likewise, Doms that require it are not better or worse than those who don’t.
 It’s simply a matter of preference and opinion.
-I have read commentary by subs that expressed a clear sense of superiority because of how often and for how long they will be on their knees for their Dom and Doms who believe that kneeling is a primary, if not only, way to show value and obedience as a sub.
-A bit black and white, right?
-But it’s surprisingly common.
+Avoid “Doms” who believe that kneeling is the primary, if not only, way to show value and obedience as a sub.

 Not everyone can easily or comfortably kneel.
 For some folks it’s completely off limits and not a practical or possible thing to do.
-If a Dominant measures a submissive’s value based on kneeling, that is a rather narrow and questionable adjudication of submission.
-I’d go so far as to call it a massive red flag, but I do have rather strong opinions on such things.
-There are a million and one other ways to express submission and dedication if kneeling isn’t an option and any Dom that expects their sub to do something they aren’t physically able or comfortable to do is highly suspect and ableist.
+There are a million and one other ways to express submission and dedication if kneeling isn’t an option.
+Any Dom that expects their sub to do something they aren’t physically able or comfortable to do is highly suspect, ableist, and dangerous.

 You don’t have to kneel to be submissive